How the TBL Travel Risk Score Works (PPRR)

 |---|---|---|---|

 Your job is not to fix everything.
-Your job is to change the top 1–3 drivers that give the biggest risk reduction per unit effort.
+Change the top 1–3 drivers that give the biggest risk reduction for the least extra strain.

-- Predict: identify what usually triggers you on this trip and where the first crack appears.
+- Predict: identify what usually triggers you on this trip.

-- Protect: add buffers, reduce complexity, and set ceilings (limits) before the trip borrows from tomorrow.
+- Protect: add buffers, reduce complexity, and set ceilings.

-- Rescue: pre-decide what you do if symptoms spike (switch rules + minimal plan).
+- Rescue: pre-decide what you do if symptoms spike.

 - Restore: a post-trip re-entry plan so recovery is protected.

-By default, tool inputs and outputs stay in your browser (localStorage).
+By default, tool inputs and outputs stay in your browser.
 TBL does not automatically receive or sync what you enter.
-You can clear tool data anytime using in-tool reset/clear controls or by clearing site storage in your browser.

 Current status: a structured, rule-based scoring model designed for practical travel decisions under constraint.